CpanelInc/ea-podman/README.md

 1. create a network however you like
    * e.g. `podman network create skynet` for a bridged network named `skynet`
 2. pass `--network` to `ea-podman install` of 2 or more images that need it

+### There are files in my home directory that I don’t own/have access to!!!

+This happens when podman creates files in the user namespace (e.g. creating storage) using user’s sub ids.

+It is prefectly normal and is necessary for rootless containers to work.
+This is true whether inside the container is root or non-root.
+Flags like `--userns=keep-id` or `--uidmap` do not address it.

+We may be able to rectify this in a future iteration (ZC-9872).